Our Sight Loss Advice Service can give you practical and emotional support to help you face the future with confidence.

 - Say: “Alexa, call RNIB Helpline” to an Alexa-enabled device.

-- Meet with one of our hospital-based Eye Clinic Liaison Officers (ECLOs).
+- Meet with one of our hospital-based Eye Care Liaison Officers (ECLOs also known as Eye Clinic Liaison Officers).

 - We can arrange for interpreting services over the phone, quickly, in over 200 languages, so please don’t hesitate in reaching out to us even if English isn’t your first language.